 To set the environment for testing, do the following:

-Provided that the baseline request is targeted to the Google Gruyere application, you should create an sandboxed instance of the application first.
-Then you should obtain a unique identificator of the instance.
+Provided baseline request is targeted to the Google Gruyere application, you should create a sandboxed instance of the application first.
+Then you should obtain a unique identifier of the instance.

 The isolated Google Gruyere instance will be run.
 It will be made accessible to you by the following address: